Tianji.com: History

 Tianji was founded in 2005 by CEO Derek Ling.
 It joined Viadeo in 2008.
 In 2010-11, it started entering a period of explosive growth, attracting over 380,000 users per month.

 Purpose

 Tianji was a professional social networking website, in a similar fashion to LinkedIn.
-According to CEO Derek Ling, Tianji focused on a group of Chinese professionals who are younger than 40 but have also graduated from college, a demographic that adds value through its existing contacts and work experience.
+According to CEO Derek Ling, Tianji focused on a group of Chinese professionals who are younger than 40 but have also graduated from college, a demographic that gains value through its existing contacts and work experience.
 By 2013 the site was predicted to have 35 million users.

 Statistics

-Tianjin claimed up to over 15 million users, according to its website.
+Tianji claimed up to over 15 million users, according to its website.
 The website also claimed that there were over 37,000 executive searchers on the website, and that 90% of users report successful communication with managers and businesspeople.